Nolan Jones Preview, Player Props: Rockies vs. White Sox

-On Saturday, Nolan Jones (.622 slugging percentage in past 10 games, including three home runs) and the Colorado Rockies play the Chicago White Sox, whose starting pitcher will be Jesse Scholtens.
-First pitch is at 8:10 PM ET.
+The Colorado Rockies and Nolan Jones, who went 3-for-4 with two RBI last time in action, take on Dylan Cease and the Chicago White Sox at Coors Field, Sunday at 3:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the White Sox.
+In his most recent game, he strung together three hits (going 3-for-4 with two RBI) against the White Sox.

 Nolan Jones Game Info & Props vs. the White Sox